[Home ] [Archive] [ فارسی ]

 Back to the articles list Back to browse issues page

-Enhancing Distress Tolerance in Caregivers of the Elderly: A Comparison of Acceptance and Commitment Therapy (ACT) and Emotion-Focused Therapy (EFT)
+Enhancing Distress Tolerance in Caregivers of the Elderly: A Comparison of Acceptance and Commitment Therapy (ACT) with Emotion-Focused Therapy (EFT)

-Assistant Professor, Department of Counseling, Roudehen Branch, Islamic Azad University, Roudehen, Iran
+Department of Psychology and Counseling, Roudehen Branch, Islamic Azad University, Tehran, Iran.

 Type of Study: Research | Subject: Special